 Like what you see today?
 Don’t forget you can follow on Facebook for daily inspiration or over on Instagram where I sometimes do daily cooking videos for fun!
 I’m also on Pinterest which is a great place that you can save and share your favourite recipes.
 As well, if you haven’t yet, Subscribe to the newsletter.
 You’ll be notified whenever there’s a new recipe!
 You can do that at the top of the page.

 - 3/4 Cup water

 - 3 Tablespoon butter cut into small pieces

 For topping the rolls:

-Make a well in the centre of the flour and pour in the milk mixture.
+- Make a well in the center of the flour and pour in the milk mixture.
 Using a fork or spoon, start mixing the flour into the milk.
 Continue doing this until it is completely combined.
 Dough may be sticky.

 - Knead the dough on a floured surface for about 5-8 minutes.
 This dough will probably be sticky and that is okay.
 Use little bits of flour while you knead the dough if you find it is too sticky.

 - Place the dough back into the bowl and cover with a damp tea towel.
 Leave it in a warm place to rise for about an hour.
 The dough should double in size.

 - Punch the dough down and then divide it into 15 equal parts.
 Gently roll each one into a ball.